MicroEJ/docs/ApplicationDeveloperGuide/managedc/compilation.rst

 Once the C files are compiled into object files (``.o`` files), the next step is to link them together to produce a Wasm module (``.wasm`` file).
+Use ``clang`` as the linker driver to generate the final ``.wasm`` module.
+It automatically calls ``wasm-ld``, the Wasm linker.

+The following options are recommended to ensure the produced ``.wasm`` binary is compatible with the MicroEJ VEE:

+* ``-Wl,--allow-undefined``: Allows undefined symbols, which is necessary when the Wasm module references extern symbols defined in the Java code.
+* ``-Wl,--stack-first``: Places the stack at the begining of the linear memory.
+Refer to :ref:`managedc.linear.memory.layout` for more information.
+* ``-z stack-size=n``: Adjusts the stack size to 'n' bytes.
+Consult :ref:`managedc.linear.memory.size.stack` for further information.

-For instance, if you have an object file named ``my_app.o`` in the ``src/main/resources`` folder, the following command line produces a Wasm module including the transitive dependencies to the :ref:`WASI Libc <wasm.wasi>`.
+For example, if you have the object file ``src/main/resources/my_app.o`` that defines a ``main`` entry point, the following command will generate a Wasm module including this entry point along with all transitive dependencies from the :ref:`WASI Libc <wasm.wasi>`.
-All unresolved symbols will be expected to be defined by the Java host.
+Any unresolved symbols in the object file are expected to be provided by the Java host.

     .. code:: console

-        [path_to_wasi_sdk]/bin/clang -Wl,--stack-first -z stack-size=4096 --export=[function_name] -Wl,--allow-undefined -o src/main/resources/my_app.wasm src/main/resources/my_app.o
+        [path_to_wasi_sdk]/bin/clang -Wl,--stack-first -z stack-size=4096 -Wl,--allow-undefined -o src/main/resources/my_app.wasm src/main/resources/my_app.o

-You have to specify the functions that can be called by the Java application using the ``--export=[function_name]`` option for each function.

-When your object file declares a ``main`` function, the linker will automatically export a function named ``_start``.
+When your object file defines a ``main`` function, the linker automatically exports a function named ``_start``.
-This function will perform some initialization code before calling the user's main function.
+This function performs initialization tasks before invoking the user-defined ``main``.
-You don't have to export the ``main`` function.
-You will just have to bind the function named ``_start`` to a Java method.
+You must bind the ``_start`` function — not ``main`` — to a Java method.

+Additionally, any other functions that should be callable from the Java application must be explicitly exported using the ``-Wl,--export=[function_name]`` linker option (this does not apply to ``main``, which is invoked internally by ``_start``).

 .. note::